paul-sopin/team4-bwsiracecar-grandprix/README.md

 > Important note: Jason Ma's laptop broke at the start of week 4.
 Most of the work after that happened on Jason Zeng's laptop, which makes Github show the commit as the person whose device was used.
 The person that actually did the commit’s name is in the description.

-Our Grand Prix code goes as follows: Car sits at the line, waits for the stoplight to turn green, then runs the course on a gap follower.
+Our Grand Prix code goes as follows: The Racecar sits at the line, waits for the stoplight to turn green, then runs the course on a gap follower.
 An AHRS node goes with it and reads heading, turn rate, and it makes sure the racecar doesn’t slip.
-Two things gets put into that: an AR tag on the left wall tells us the elevator is coming up, and a compass keeps the heading from drifting.
-The elevator itself is run off its GO / STOP sign, which we read on the Coral.
+For the elevator code, an AR tag on the left wall tells us the elevator is coming up, and a compass keeps the heading from drifting.
+The elevator itself is based on the stop and go, which we run sign detection on the Coral TPU.

 ## Quick Start